Severe nerve pain

-In addition to degenerative conditions, severe nerve pain can also be caused by congenital disorders, metabolic or endocrine disorders, inflammatory diseases, or physical trauma.
+In addition to degenerative conditions, severe nerve pain can also be caused by birth defects, metabolic or hormonal disorders, inflammatory diseases or physical trauma.

 If your nerve pain has progressed from a mild to severe state, you may have already tried weeks or months of conservative treatments.
 If methods like pain medication, intermittent rest, physical therapy, hot-cold compresses or other nonsurgical therapies have not been able to return you to normal activity, your doctor may discuss surgical options with you.

 Traditional open back surgery to treat a compressed nerve requires a large muscle-severing incision that can lead to a long and painful recovery period.
 Laser Spine Institute offers minimally invasive, outpatient surgery as an alternative to traditional open spine procedures.